 While there isn't much going on externally in winter time pond-keeping, it is important to take certain steps to ensure the health of the pond and fish.
 With this proper care, you can help make sure the fish not only survive winter, but get a good start going into the following spring season.

 Feed fish appropriately.
 The water temperature is dropping now and we should be feeding our fish less as their metabolism slows down.
 Hopefully you have been feeding your fish well with a high protein food this summer to allow them to build up a reserve of fat to help them through the winter.
-After the water temperature drops to the sixties you should decrease the amount of food given and feed only once a day.
+After the water temperature drops below 60 you should decrease the amount of food given and feed only once a day.
 A wheat germ based food is recommended as it is easily digested.
 Microbe Lift Cold Weather is an excellent food at this time of year.
-As the water temperatures continue to drop to below 60 degrees you should feed only two or three times a week.
+Or if you want a sinking pellet then the Hikari Sinking Wheat Germ would be the way to go.
+As the water temperatures continue to drop to below 55 degrees you should feed only two or three times a week.
 It can take your fish two or three days to digest food at this temperature.
 Once the temperature drops below 50 degrees you should stop feeding altogether until spring when the water temperature remains above 50.

 Protect your fish.
 With their slower metabolism and the absence of plants our fish are more susceptible to predation by raccoons, birds and other animals.
-If you took our advice and added leaf netting to keep the leaves out of your pond this should protect your fish as well.
+If you took our advice and added leaf netting to keep the leaves out of your pond this should protect your fish as well, it is generally best just to leave the netting down all winter.
 A Koi Kastle will help your fish be more comfortable by providing a place for them to hide.

 Still have Questions?

 Click here to connect with one of our pond experts now.